damianpereira86/api-framework-ts-mocha/README.md

-# API Automation Framework (TS+Mocha)
+# API Automation Framework (Python+Pytest)

-TypeScript API automation framework that does its job in a simple but effective way.
+Python API automation framework that does its job in a simple but effective way.
 It is designed to work with HTTP APIs but can be adapted to work with other protocols.

 Libraries used:

-- Mocha - Test Runner
+- Pytest - Test Runner
-- Axios - HTTP client
+- Requests - HTTP client
+- Python-dotenv - Environment management with .env files
+- Flake8 - Linting
-- Chai - Assertions
+- Black - Formatting

 This example uses the [Restful-booker](https://restful-booker.herokuapp.com/apidoc/index.html) API for demonstration purposes.

 ## Setup

-Before you begin, make sure you have Node.js installed on your machine.
+Before you begin, make sure you have Python installed on your machine.

 ### Preparing your Environment